ROSS: RObust decentralized Stochastic learning based on Shapley values: Experiments

 \section{Experiments}

 In this section, we experimentally analyze the performance of our ROSS algorithm.
-In Sec.~\ref{ssec:setup}, we introduce the two datasets used in our evaluation and the setup of our experiments.
-In Sec.~\ref{ssec:refalgo}, we briefly introduce the state-of-the-art reference algorithms.
-In Sec.~\ref{ssec:results}, we present the results of the experiments conducted on the two datasets.
+In Sec.~\ref{ssec:setup}, we briefly introduce the two datasets used in our evaluation and the setup of our experiments.
+In Sec.~\ref{ssec:results}, we present and thoroughly discuss the experiment results.